symbol/symbol-docs/source/getting-started/first-application.rst

 Although the transaction is defined, it has not been announced to the network yet.

-2. Sign the transaction with the ticket vendor account, so that the network can verify the authenticity of the transaction.
+2. Sign the transaction with the **ticket vendor account**, so that the network can verify the authenticity of the transaction.

 .. note:: To make the transaction only valid for your network, include the first block generation hash.
 Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.